 Gladly, it also has an extensive art collection inside.
 Have a look –

-Apart from exploring it as a visitor, you can also consider it as a venue for various events.
-For example, you can book it for intimate functions as well as business meetups.
+Apart from exploring it as a visitor, you can also consider it a venue for various events.
+For example, you can book it for intimate functions and business meetups.

-Moreover, you can also arrange exhibitions and fun sessions too.
+Moreover, you can also arrange exhibitions and fun sessions.

-In fact, they also have a great catering service.
+They also have an excellent catering service.
 Explore their in-house delicacies here.

 City Hall, Cathays Park, King Edward VII Avenue, Cardiff CF10 3ND.

 You can reach here by regular bus or train or by your vehicle.
-Most importantly, parking is not available at Cardiff City Hall, but you can use nearby paid parking like Castle Mews or Alexandra Gardens.
+Most importantly, parking is unavailable at Cardiff City Hall, but you can use nearby paid parking like Castle Mews or Alexandra Gardens.

 6. Visiting Hours

 Tourists and visitors can visit the city hall Monday to Friday between 8 am to 6 pm.
-But you should remain in touch with the official site.
+But it would help if you remained in touch with the official site.

 7. Accessibility